To Your Hurt’s Desire

 “Come on,” she said and, suddenly, there were tears in her eyes.
 “You can’t tell me you haven’t thought of it.”

 And, of course, I had.
 The way Judy talked about him, the near worship she had for him.
 She never spoke about anyone that way before.
-But I wasn’t going to admit any of that.
+But I wasn’t going to admit anything to this woman.

 “No?
 Even for a very lucrative career?
 And the end of one if she didn’t?”